-- 1. An application for admission (An online application is accessible at the university website, www.apu.edu.) - 2.
-A \$45 nonrefundable application fee (International students pay \$65 U.S. dollars.) - 3.
+- An application for admission (An online application is accessible at the university website, www.apu.edu.) - A \$45 nonrefundable application fee (International students pay \$65 U.S. dollars.) - 3.
 A bachelor's degree from a regionally accredited college or university - 4.
-A minimum undergraduate grade-point average of 3.0 (Students with a gradepoint average of 2.5-2.99 may be considered for admission on a provisional basis.
-Such students are allowed one semester to demonstrate their ability to perform at the graduate level by earning a grade-point average of 3.0 or better.) - 5.
-Official copies of transcripts - 6.
-GMAT, GRE, or MAT scores (if a student has fewer than five years work experience) - Five years of significant work experience or scores from either the Graduate Management Admission Test (GMAT), the Graduate Record Examination (GRE), or the Miller Analogy Test (MAT) (Scores that are more than five years old are unacceptable.) - 8.
-Three letters of recommendation - 9.
-Typewritten letter to the dean describing educational and professional goals - 10.
+A minimum undergraduate grade-point average of 3.0 (Students with a grade-point average of 2.5-2.99 may be considered for admission on a provisional basis.) - 5.
+Official copies of transcripts - Five years of significant work experience or scores from either the Graduate Management Admission Test (GMAT), the Graduate Record Examination (GRE), or the Miller Analogy Test (MAT) (Scores that are more than five years old are unacceptable.) - 7.
+Three letters of recommendation - 8.
+Typewritten letter to the dean describing educational and professional goals - 9.
 Résumé or vita of work experience